Chapter 40 : Sugarcoat

-“Fine, I solemnly swear I will not let our friends kill, maim and/or injure each other while you are gone.
+“Fine," I snapped.
+"I solemnly swear I will not let our friends kill, maim and/or injure each other while you are gone.
 Satisfied?”

 “I know,” I whispered back, and the air seemed to shiver with the truth of it all.
 “None of us are.”

-Freddy left, quietly, without any sort of commotion whatsoever, at six in the morning the next day.
+Freddy left quietly, without any sort of commotion whatsoever, at six in the morning the next day.
 We stood outside with him, huddled together as his carriage waited patiently by the gates.

 Example: “Didn’t your dad get expelled as well?
 Good on you for carrying out the family tradition!”

 “It’s not goodbye, Freds,” I said softly, trying to keep the sadness out of my voice.
-“It’s just... a hiatus A BRB.”
+“It’s just... a hiatus.
+A BRB.”

-“Seriously, mate, someone’s going to realize that a school fun of children shouldn’t be run by a crazy lady.
-Then they’ll give Vespertine the boot and repeal all her crazy lady decisions,” Aidan said lightly, with full confidence.
-“You’ll see.
+“Seriously, mate, someone will have to realize that a school full of children can't be run by a crazy lady like Vespertine," Aidan said lightly, pulling himself from his moodiness to fix Fred with a smile of full confidence.
+"Then they’ll give her the boot and repeal all her crazy lady decisions.
+You’ll see.
 It’ll all be fine.”

 “How dare you!”

-He twisted his mouth into a semblance of a smile, then looked up at the snowy castle sprawled in front of us.
-There was a smudge of hope in his gaze — and I knew precisely why.
-It was for the same reason why he kept on stallling, why he was taking as much time as possible to get inside that carriage.
+He twisted his mouth into a semblance of a smile, then looked up at the snowy castle sprawled out in front of us.
+There was a tinge of hope in his gaze — and I knew precisely why.
+It was for the same reason why he kept on stalling, why he was taking as much time as possible to get inside that carriage.

-Potter pulled away, half-grimacing, and it was my turn.
+Then it was my turn.